ariestaazalia/Simple-To-Do-App/README.md

 # SuperTodoApp

-This is a simple app using laravel 8.0 with API and jQuery for Gamatechno test
+This is a simple app using laravel 8.0 with API and jQuery

 ## Getting started